jldugger/blog/content/Programming/eclipse-update.md

  Matthias Klose (doko) has [uploaded a new version of Eclipse][1] to Karmic.
 However, things could be better.
 Firstly, there's still 3.5 to contend with.
-Moreover, as the quote above indicates, the current package violates Debian Policy, in particular, [4.13: Convenience copies of code][2]:
+Moreover, as the quote above hints at, the current package violates Debian Policy, in particular, [4.13: Convenience copies of code][2]:

 > Some software packages include in their distribution convenience copies of